Ephyasandra/POWER_BI_VISUALISATION_PROJECT/README.md

 ## 4. Data Source

-The data used for Failed data bank is sourced from (https://catalog.data.gov/dataset/fdic-failed-bank-list).
+The data used for Failed bank is sourced from (https://catalog.data.gov/dataset/fdic-failed-bank-list).

 ## Contributing